We will cover the following topics:

 Each review will be given a score in the [0,2] range.
-We will ignore the 2 lowest paper review grades which means that you may skip any 2 paper reviews without affecting your grade.
-You will receive a deduction of one letter grade for missing more than 2 reviews.
+We will ignore the two lowest paper review grades which means that you may skip any two paper reviews without affecting your grade.
+You will receive a deduction of one letter grade for missing more than two reviews.

 For reviews, assignemnts, and project milestons: up to 24 hours, 30% deduction, with no submissions accepted past 24 hours late.

-We accommodate special medical circumstances, such as death in the family or hospitalization, with appropriate documentation.
-We cannot accommodate excuses such as "My laptop died".
+We accommodate special medical circumstances, such as a death in the family or hospitalization, with appropriate documentation.
+We cannot accommodate excuses such as "My laptop died."

 You are expected to attend all sessions of the class.
-The general policy is that a student will automatically receive a deduction of one letter grade for missing more than 3 lectures.
+The general policy is that a student will automatically receive a deduction of one letter grade for missing more than three lectures.

 Class sessions combine lectures, discussions of reading, and presentations by students.
-In all cases, the class is focused around discussion.
+In all cases, the class is focused on discussion.
 Please comment, question, and interact!